brianwyka/brackets-clientlibs-combine/README.md

 <b>Wildcard support</b>
 * if the path to file ends with '/' character, all the files in that folder will be concatenated
-* if the path to file ends with '\*' followed by a group of characters, only files ending in that group of characters will be concatenating (ex.: views/*.js matches all the files in views folder ending with '.js' i.e. all javascript files)
+* if the path to file ends with '/*' followed by a group of characters, only files ending in that group of characters will be concatenating (ex.: controllers/*.js matches all the files in controllers folder ending with '.js' i.e. all javascript files)

 <b>Change log</b>